As I found out first hand, most vegan protein powders taste like dirt.

-As such, it’s protein to calories ratio is about as good as possible.
+As such, it’s protein per serving compared to calories is about as good as possible.

 It does have a bit of a taste and smell, but not much of one, and it mixes better than average.
 I wouldn’t particularly recommend drinking it by itself in water, but I enjoyed cooking with it and putting it in smoothies (it barely affects the taste).

 6. Vega Protein and Greens